-Fifteen years have gone by and A LOT has changed.
+Fifteen years have gone by and A LOT has changed in the capital city.
 A once flat looking Kabul is now starting to look more like a proper city with tall buildings everywhere.
-The population has definitely increased rapidly, it’s difficult getting through the crowd whether you’re driving, walking or cycling your way around town.
-Many people have moved from their hometowns across the country to Kabul for a better life, work and education.
+The population has definitely increased rapidly, it’s quite difficult getting through the crowd whether you’re driving, walking or cycling your way around town.
+Many people have moved from their hometowns across the country to Kabul for a better life, work, and education.
 You’d expect to see a good number of students living in shared houses across the city and in Lailiya’s (university dormitories).
 Don’t be surprised if you see a number of universities in one road, because there’s just too many to count.
 From private universities to government ones, institutions and schools are to be found in every neighbourhood.
 Which is a GREAT thing, because education is on the RISE.

 Kabul houses are chic